 You might be having a great time with your partner at one time then a break-up can come up out of nowhere.”
 Really?
 In the first shock of a relationship ending, we like to think that it was out of the blue.
 But this is rarely, very rarely, the case.
 Most people tell you they are going to dump you in multiple ways before it actually goes down.

 Is your lover gathering items previously left at your place?
 This is usually the step right before the big talk.
 We leave objects places we want to return to.
 And we pick up our things when it’s time to leave.
-This means that t-shirts, DVDs or an extra pair of jeans might suddenly vanish from their place in your closet.
+This means that t-shirts or an extra pair of jeans might suddenly vanish from their place in your closet.
 We think this will make it easier, but it usually doesn’t.
-So, gather ye roses while ye may, but leaving a relationship isn’t as easy as packing your bag.

 What does your gut say?
 The reasons we are drawn to one another are vast and mysterious and always exist on the spiritual plane.
 And the reasons we pull away from each other physically are also spiritual.
 You can feel when your lover is creating distance or drawing closer.
 You just have to admit it to yourself.
 Trust your gut.
 It’s usually on to something.